Substance Abuse Traffic Offenders Program

 Under the old law in Missouri, you could regain your driving privileges after a DWI license suspension by attending a 10-hour driver safety program.
 Under the new law, you must meet numerous requirements to get your license reinstated, including completion of the Substance Abuse Traffic Offenders Program (SATOP).

-At the law firm of Travis Noble, P.C., we handle both elements of DWI defense: the criminal proceedings and the driver’s license proceedings.
+At Travis Noble, P.C., we handle both elements of DWI defense: the criminal proceedings and the driver’s license proceedings.
 We work to prevent loss of driving privileges or get your license reinstated as soon as possible.

 We represent people charged with alcohol-related offenses in St. Louis, St. Charles and surrounding counties of Missouri.
 Call us today at 314-450-7849 to arrange a free consultation.